Last Updated on January 22, 2023

 What Are Shadow Dragons?

 Shadow Dragons aren’t always born; sometimes they’re made.
-When a true dragon (as possessed to a Wyvern or a Drake) is born or remains in the Shadowfell for a number of years, the energy of the plane of shadows corrupts its form, warping it into a nightmarish beast made from pure darkness.
+When a true dragon (as opposed to a Wyvern or a Drake) is born or remains in the Shadowfell for a number of years, the energy of the plane of shadows corrupts its form, warping it into a nightmarish beast made from pure darkness.

-As you might have noticed from the stat block above, when a dragon becomes a Shadow Dragon, it retains the majority of its characteristics from its previous life, but is also augmented by the foul magic of the Shadowfell.
+As you might have noticed from the stat block above, when a dragon becomes a Shadow Dragon, it retains the majority of its characteristics from its previous life but is also augmented by the foul magic of the Shadowfell.

 The metamorphosis takes years, during which their colorful scales lose their lustre and take on a charcoal hue, sometimes tinged with purples and greens.

 Their wings become translucent and their eyes turn a pale gray.
 Their appearance is also affected by light and darkness; a shadow dragon in near-total darkness becomes even harder to see as the darkness in its scales melds with the surrounding blackness.

 Shadow Dragons hate sunlight, and any bright at all weakens them; it’s as though the stuff of shadows themselves gives these beasts strength.